harness/developer-hub/release-notes/chaos-engineering.md

 * The **Run** button was activated even when the chaos experiment was running.
 Now, the button is reactivated only after the chaos experiment is complete.(CHAOS-807)
 * The chaos access page shows all experiments and experiment runs instead of showing experiments that were performed within a specific time frame.
 (CHAOS-810, CHAOS-762)
 * A cancel button and a back button have been added to the enable chaos screen.
 The buttons have made it easy to navigate between screens when setting up the chaos infrastructure.
-* When you search for a specific chaos fault and the chaos manager cannot map this chaos fault to a chaos fault icon, the user interface used to display an error.
+* When you search for a specific chaos fault and the chaos manager cannot map this chaos fault to a chaos fault icon, the user interface previously displayed an error.
 Now, instead of showing the error, it silently skips the error logs.
 (CHAOS-814)
 * The expected resilience score changed to `NaN` (not a number) when it was overridden.
 Now it has been fixed.
 (CHAOS-791)
 * The resource-type field was previously not available.
 Now, it has been made available and you can use this field to abort a chaos experiment in the audit trail.
 (CHAOS-714)